Connect past, current and future students

 Groups for different members

-Through creating topic-related groups, Holmesglen offers unique spaces for different members to engage with and share content.
+Through creating topic-related groups, Holmesglen offers unique spaces for different types of community members to congregate and connect.

 Events to bring members together

-Holmesglen engages members of different groups through hosting online and offline events using the Events feature.
+Holmesglen engages members of different groups through hosting online and on-location events using the Events feature.

 Major increase to over 2,000 members.